 Film Set Production I (FLPA 271) and Film Set Production II (FLPA 431)

 These are often stacked courses; offered concurrently with advanced students mentoring more novice ones.
+Peer leadership and experiential learning is paramount towards the development of our students and program.
 Students engage on unique projects relevant to the current events, opportunities, and talent of the class.
-Often, students produce projects which showcase the screenwriting, producing, and directing talent of our majors.
+Often, students produce projects which showcase the screenwriting, producing, design, performance, and directing talent of our majors.

 The Muse was produced in 2014 by FLM 271 and screened at multiple film festivals beginning in 2015.